ray-project/kuberay/docs/guidance/rayjob.md

 ### RayJob Configuration

 - `entrypoint` - The shell command to run for this job. job_id.
-- `jobId` - Optional.
-Job ID to specify for the job.
+- `jobId` - _(Optional)_ Job ID to specify for the job.
 If not provided, one will be generated.
 - `metadata` - Arbitrary user-provided metadata for the job.
 - `runtimeEnv` - base64 string of the runtime json string.
 - `shutdownAfterJobFinishes` - whether to recycle the cluster after job finishes.
 - `ttlSecondsAfterFinished` - TTL to clean up the cluster.
-This is only working if `shutdownAfterJobFinishes` is set.
+This only works if `shutdownAfterJobFinishes` is set.

 ### RayJob Observability

 You can use `kubectl logs` to check the operator logs or the head/worker nodes logs.
-You can also use `kubectl describe rayjobs rayjob-sample` to check the states and event logs of your RayJob instance.
+You can also use `kubectl describe rayjobs rayjob-sample` to check the states and event logs of your RayJob instance:

 ```
 Status: